rossanx/akfs/docs/journal.md

 +-- Timestamp: Wed Feb  5 23:10:51 -03 2020 --+

+**MASKING INTERRUPTS**

 Ok.
 In order to put our keyboard device driver to work, we need to enable interrupts. :open_mouth:.
 If we just do that we will cause an exception!!!
 It happens because several devices present in your motherboard generates interrupts.
 If an interrupt is raised and we don't have a proper IDT entry for it, some garbage code will execute...
 It will end up raising an exception...
 So, we need to mask all the interrupts we don't wnat to deal with at the moment.
 In order to do that you execute the following code presentat file kalimera.s:

 <pre>
       mask_some_interrupts: